igarash1/igarash1.github.io/posts/2020-12-09-shoelace-formula-visualizer.md

 ![bytrapezoid.jpg](../images/bytrapezoid.png)

 I assume you know [the area formula for trapezoids](https://en.wikipedia.org/wiki/Trapezoid#Area) :)
+Also, we can see the formula also works correctly with negative coordinates.

-Anyway, I made the visualizer with JS to help people understand the area calculation, so please try this.
+Anyway, I made the visualizer with JS to help you understand the area calculation, so please try this.
 I hope this may help you understand the formula more intuitively.

 ### Source

-You can check the JS source and example html [here (link to gist)](https://gist.github.com/igarash1/83f7343026fa4b23fe5abe06ec5cc8ac).
+You can check the JS source and an example html [here (link to Gist)](https://gist.github.com/igarash1/83f7343026fa4b23fe5abe06ec5cc8ac).

 ### Usage
 Choose the vertices of polygon and click `Visualize!`.
-You can understand the area calculation in 2 ways as I explained - in the triangle way and in the trapezoid way.
+You can understand the area calculation in 2 ways as I explained - in the triangle way and the trapezoid way.
 Select `Triangle` or `Trapezoid` from the pull-down menu.
 Also, the coordinates of vertices will be shown in the left side area.